REAN-Foundation/rean-health-guru-app/docs/release_docs/REAN_Platform_Deployment_Workflows.md

 iOS-App-Release-Prod job will be performing the following steps.

-* This job sets up Fastlane, promotes the app to the App Store for review and release, and publishes a new github release with generated release notes.
+* This job sets up Fastlane, promotes the app to the App Store for review and release, and publishes a new GitHub release with generated release notes.